-As the Committee charged with governance the Audit Committee plays a key role in the development and approval of the Council's Annual Governance Statement.
-This report seeks the views of the Committee and whether the areas of concern identified adequately reflect the Council's governance and assurance framework for 2013.
+The Audit Committee has a key role in the development and approval of the Council's Annual Governance Statement.
+We have sought the views of the Committee on the areas of concern contained within this statement and whether they accurately reflect the Council's governance and assurance arrangements for 2013.